RebornBeat/BGP-X/protocol/packet_format.md

 - All multi-byte integers are big-endian (network byte order)
 - All byte sequences are unsigned unless stated otherwise
-- Variable-length fields are preceded by a length prefix unless the length is determined by the packet's Payload Length field
+- Variable-length fields are preceded by a length prefix unless length is determined by Payload Length field
 - All lengths are in bytes unless stated otherwise
 - Diagrams show bits from most-significant (left) to least-significant (right)